poppinss/indicative-rules/docs/validations/string/json.md

 category: string
 ---

-Ensures the value of field under validation is safe to be parsed using `JSON.parse` method.
+Enforces the field value is a valid JSON string and can be safely parsed using `JSON.parse`.

 ```ts
 import { validations } from 'indicative/validator'